cannon281/pyskl/README.md

 ```
 ## Data preparation to train

-We preprocess our Safer-Activities dataset to generate skeleton keypoints in pkl format, download the pkl keypoints from this link.
+We preprocess our Safer-Activities dataset to generate skeleton keypoints in pkl format, download the pkl keypoints from this link [PKL-files](https://drive.google.com/file/d/1SHKJDlHRIG36eWcjQRplsNQ9jGWrxbMp).
 Place the all pkl files inside "Pkl" folder in the project root directory

 ## Weight file preparation to test

-We provide the final model weight file generated during training, download the pth files from this link.
+We provide the final model weight file generated during training, download the pth files from this link [weight-files](https://drive.google.com/drive/folders/1h2_YXDFekU3Uoer3m3YXu4hLaOEo1iyL).
 Place the all pth files inside "weights" folder in the project root directory.

 ## Training & Testing